mrc2rules/CAIE_PastPaperOpener/README.md

 ## Features
 - Has a _Preview_ mode than opens both papers in your browser
 - Has a _Download_ mode where it downloads both papers in organized folders according to the paper code
+- Customize confirmation popup and default mode settings
-- Checks if the paper is available before opening/downloading them
+- Verify paper availability before opening/downloading

 ### Upcoming
-- [x] Create organized folders based on the paper code and save papers there.
-- [x] Go back to the previous prompt if you mistyped the code.
-- [ ] Configurable settings to toggle confirmation popup and default mode at startup
 - [ ] Ability to download different types of resources other than just papers

 The changelogs can be [**found here »»**](https://github.com/mrc2rules/CAIE_PastPapersOpener/blob/main/CHANGELOG.md)